nntruyen027/entier-blog/README.md

 ---

-# Ban Hang Cong Nghe
+# Blog cá nhân

-A modern e-commerce web application built with Vite, TypeScript, and React, featuring a robust UI with Material-UI, internationalization, state management with Redux Toolkit and Redux Saga, and a fully customizable environment using Tailwind CSS.
+A personal blog web application built with Vite, TypeScript, and React, featuring a robust UI with Material-UI, internationalization, state management with Redux Toolkit and Redux Saga, and a fully customizable environment using Tailwind CSS.